Safety Tips for Car Accidents Involving Children

 It is also crucial that you avoid playing any role in an accident.

 Specifically, this means refraining from any form of impaired driving.
-This can include clearly dangerous behaviour like driving while inebriated or under the influence of another drug, but it also applies to engaging in distractions like looking at your phone or taking your eyes off the road to look in the backseat.
+This can include dangerous behaviour like driving while inebriated or under the influence of another drug.
+Still, it also applies to distractions like looking at your phone or taking your eyes off the road to look in the backseat.

 Even if you don’t have bad intentions, diverting your focus from the road in any way is an impairment that increases the chances of an accident and injury for you and your child.

-Taking this into consideration, you should strive to drive as responsibly as possible at all times.
-Always drive sober and in a clear headspace, don’t take your eyes off the road, avoid driving when fatigued, and pull over if there’s something you need to address.
+Considering this, you should always strive to drive as responsibly as possible.
+Always drive sober in a clear headspace, don’t take your eyes off the road, avoid driving when tired, and pull over if you need to address something.

 Constant Supervision